Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: Example Use Cases and Applications

 Microservice software upgrades could also be transformed into a fully GenAI-native process, encompassing both the initiation and execution phases.
 Instead of relying on traditional human-centric performance evaluation and optimization loops, a GenAI-native service could autonomously monitor its interactions with other services to identify suboptimal usage of its functionalities or interfaces.
 In response, DevOps agents within the service may independently decide to develop a new service endpoint with improved core capabilities.
 After rigorous testing and integration, this enhanced functionality could then be deployed and proactively communicated to other services, allowing dependent GenAI-native services to seamlessly incorporate the new features into their core logic, either autonomously or with human oversight.
 This approach would facilitate more proactive and seamless upgrades, thereby improving overall system efficiency and adaptability.

-\subsubsection{Discovering unknown unknowns}
+\subsubsection{Discovering Unknown Unknowns}

-Traditional anomaly detection techniques, for example in the context of predictive maintenance, often focus primarily on \textit{known unknowns}.
-However, self-reliant GenAI agents or systems may be able to help uncovering \textit{unknown unknowns}—previously undocumented issues.
-Such systems would autonomously detect, explore, and verify potential issues, and learn from past incidents to improve effectiveness.
-Confirmed anomalies subsequently would trigger appropriate bespoke actions, and should be converted into \textit{known unknowns}, by automatically creating, testing, and integrating new core anomaly detection routines using GenAI-native principles.
+Traditional anomaly detection techniques, for example in case of predictive maintenance, often focus primarily on \textit{known unknowns}.
+However, self-reliant GenAI systems may also help uncovering \textit{unknown unknowns}—previously undocumented issues.
+Such system would autonomously detect, explore, and verify potential issues, learning from past incidents to improve effectiveness.
+Confirmed anomalies should trigger appropriate bespoke actions, and be converted into \textit{known unknowns}, by automatically creating, testing, and integrating new anomaly detection routines using GenAI-native principles.

-\subsubsection{Enhancing legacy services}
+\subsubsection{Enhancing Legacy Services}

-When upgrading traditional or legacy applications to GenAI-native systems, a viable strategy would be to retain the proven reliable logic of the legacy system while enhancing it with GenAI-empowered functionality to increase resilience and adaptability to a wider range of usage scenarios beyond those achievable through traditional logic or rules.
+When upgrading traditional applications to GenAI-native systems, a viable strategy would be to retain the proven reliable logic of the legacy system while enhancing it with GenAI-empowered functionality to increase resilience and adaptability to a wider range of usage scenarios beyond those achievable through traditional logic or rules.
 For instance, in a bank transfer service, the core logic should ideally remain untouched.

-However, GenAI-native enhancements could integrate asynchronous agents to detect and respond to anomalies beyond those easily identifiable through traditional heuristics, thereby providing enhanced security.
+However, GenAI-native enhancements could include AI agents to detect and respond to anomalies that are not easily identifiable through traditional heuristics, thereby providing enhanced security.
 A notable example might be detecting spurious transactions resulting from successful phishing attempts.
 These agents should learn and improve over time, adapting to new threats and safely reconfiguring decision-making processes as needed, with failsafe mechanisms to revert to legacy mode if issues arise.

-\section{GenAI-native Design Principles}
+\section{GenAI-Native Design Principles}